marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Colin_Jacobs.jpg" alt="Colin Jacobs">
   <div class="speaker-info">
     <h2>Dr. Ir.
 Colin Jacobs <a href="https://www.linkedin.com/in/colin-jacobs-01a14628/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
+    <p> Colin Jacobs is Associate Professor in Artificial Intelligence in Thoracic Oncology at Radboudumc.
-    <p>Expert in AI for lung cancer screening and thoracic imaging.
-Leads research on the clinical validation of AI and its role in early detection.
-Plenary speaker on evaluating AI in practice.</p>
+      He is internationally recognized for his work on AI in lung cancer screening and detection.
+His research focuses on clinically validating AI for chest imaging and ensuring its safe implementation.
+Colin will deliver a plenary session on the real-world impact of AI in screening programs and the challenges of clinical deployment.</p>
   </div>
 </div>